dcs-challenge/rest-api-backend/README.md

 # REST API Backend

-This is a backend application built using Java and Spring  Boot which provides REST API for both saving and retrieving the temperature of a city.
+This is a backend application built using Java 11 and Spring Boot version 2.3.1 which provides REST API for both saving and retrieving the weather of a city.
 It also simulates a buggy endpoint returning 500 error status code.

 ## Table Of Content